 These are very intelligent dogs that can be easily confused with terrier dog breeds.
 Though the French Bulldog isn’t extremely fluffy, these little dogs are great family pets that love a healthy amount of playtime.

 Unlike the Chihuahua, the French Bulldog is more widely found with a white coat.
 Though having said that, the most common coat color is probably the fawn brown French Bulldog, and many of the white coat dogs of this breed will likely have another color or two within their coat.
-White and gray, for example, is a well-known coat color for this breed.
+White and gray, for example, is a well-known coat colors for this breed.
 They aren’t hypoallergenic dogs.

 Long-Haired Small White Dogs